-DNCP witness Reed presented testimony regarding the Company's 2009 REPS compliance plan filed with its 2009 IRP.
+DNCP witness Reed presented testimony regarding the Company's 2009 REPS Compliance Plan filed with its 2009 IRP.
 Ms. Venable testified that the Company has been having difficulty obtaining poultry and swine renewable energy resources, but has been cooperating with the other IOUs in Docket No. E-100, Sub 113, to develop a solution.
 Public Staff witness Lucas testified that he believed that DNCP should be able to meet its REPS requirements for the period covered by its plan, 2009-2011.

 PEC witness Fonvielle testified that based on experience to date and current assumptions, PEC's REPS plan is projected to achieve compliance with the REPS requirements.
-However, he noted that there are significant uncertainties that could adversely impact PEC's ability to meet the long-term REPS requirements.
+However, he noted that there are significant uncertainties that could adversely impact PEC's ability to meet the long-term REC requirements.
 These uncertainties include undesignated future resources that may not materialize, as well as changes in the cost or availability of resources, especially set-aside resources.
-Mr. Fonvielle noted that since the filing of its 2009 REPS compliance plan, PEC had resolved issues involving its poultry waste set-aside and that it was actively pursuing meeting that requirement for 2012.
-Mr. Fonvielle testified that PEC's 2009 REPS compliance plan indicates that based on its projected requirements, EE, and contracted resources, PEC has enough resources to achieve compliance through 2013 and needs a minimum of an additional 170 gigawatt-hours to be in compliance in 2014.
-However, Mr. Fonvielle testified that based on current prices, the chances of PEC being able to reach Senate Bill 3's 12.5% goal in 2021 without reaching the price cap imposed by G.S.
+Mr. Fonvielle noted that since the filing of its 2009 REPS Compliance Plan, PEC had resolved issues involving its poultry waste set-aside and that it was actively pursuing meeting that requirement for 2012.
+Mr. Fonvielle testified that PEC's 2009 REPS Compliance Plan indicates that based on its projected requirements, EE, and contracted resources, PEC has enough resources to achieve compliance through 2013 and needs a minimum of an additional 170 gigawatt-hours to be in compliance in 2014.
+However, Mr. Fonvielle testified that based on current prices, the chances of PEC being able to reach SB3's 12.5% goal in 2021 without reaching the price cap imposed by G.S.
 62-133.8(h)(3) and (4) were not "so great" in the long term, though PEC's chances of meeting the goals in the early and mid-term were more favorable.
-He also stated that PEC was in good shape to meet its REPS goals through 2018 based on current Mr. Fonvielle expressed his hope that the development of a more expectations. competitive market would drive prices down and make the goals more achievable in the long term.
+He also stated that PEC was in good shape to meet its REPS goals through 2018 based on current expectations.
+Mr. Fonvielle expressed his hope that the development of a more competitive market would drive prices down and make the goals more achievable in the long term.
 Public Staff witness Lucas testified that he believed that PEC should be able to meet its REPS requirements for the 2009-2011 period covered by its plan.

 Public Staff witness Ellis testified that unless the price of RECs drops considerably, meeting the REPS requirements beyond the short term could become challenging, as the IOUs may reach the caps in the near future.
-Mr. Ellis pointed out the fact that under Senate Bill 3, the cost caps do not rise as quickly as the REPS requirements.
+Mr. Ellis pointed out the fact that under SB3, the cost caps do not rise as quickly as the REPS requirements.
 According to Mr. Ellis, this could create a situation where the utilities reach the cost caps before they meet the REPS goals.

-CPI USA witness Reading testified that with the significant lead time required to build new renewable resources, he doubted whether PEC could meet the mandates of Senate Bill 3 in regard to in-state RECs.
+CPI USA witness Reading testified that with the significant lead time required to build new renewable resources, he doubted whether PEC could meet the mandates of SB3 in regard to in-state RECs.
 He pointed to the output of the facilities of CPI USA as a potential source for such in-state RECs, and noted the pending arbitration between his client and PEC over a PPA.
 Mr. Reading stated that while PEC's 2008 IRP listed cogeneration resources of 179 MW, these resources have been reduced to zero in PEC's 2009 IRP, indicating a less robust and balanced resource plan.
 Mr. Reading further testified that his calculations indicated that the most readily available resource by which PEC could meet its REPS requirement is biomass.
 He testified that PEC showed no deficit in renewable resources until 2014, and that PEC would have three years to attain those requirements.
-CPI USA's specific interest in this issue is the subject of a separate arbitration proceeding before this Commission in Docket No. E-2, Sub 966, and will be addressed by the Commission in that docket.